 The most strident example of this sort of thinking on the Jewish Blogosphere is Modern Orthoprax, who denounces traditional claims of God giving the Torah and the possibility of proving the existence of God yet claims to be traditionally observant.

-In my own way I see myself as falling under this category, if in a more moderate vein than Modern Orthoprax.
-While Modern Orthoprax comes and flat out opposes divine claims for the origin of the Torah and proof for the existence of God, I believe that one can make a very plausible case for God's existence and that actively accepting God's existence is less problematic than assuming that he does not exist and I even hold out some hope for their being some historical truth to the Exodus narrative and the revelation at Sinai.
+In my own way, I see myself as falling under this category, if in a more moderate vein than Modern Orthoprax.
+While Modern Orthoprax comes and flat-out opposes divine claims for the origin of the Torah and proof for the existence of God, I believe that one can make a very plausible case for God's existence and that actively accepting God's existence is less problematic than assuming that he does not exist and I even hold out some hope for their being some historical truth to the Exodus narrative and the revelation at Sinai.
 That being said, I actively accept the fact that we live in a post-Enlightenment world and am not about to ignore the fact that the Enlightenment happened.
-To paraphrase Dr. Alan Brill, I am not about to rewrite Saadiah Gaon and the Kuzari in plain high school English as if there never was a Hume and Kant.
+To paraphrase Dr. Alan Brill, I am not about to rewrite Saadiah Gaon and the Kuzari in plain high school English as if there never was a Hume or a Kant.
 This means that all attempts to claim that God exists as an unchallengeable fact are out.
 For example, in a post-Darwinian world one can no longer simply trot out the argument from design as an end to all argument.
 Regardless of whether you believe in evolution, Darwinian evolution defeats the argument from design simply by existing as a plausible theory.
 All the intelligent design arguments in the world are not going to change the fact that there is an alternative to theistic creation.
 Thus, while our intelligent designer might very well exist, he can no longer be accepted as unchallengeable fact.
-Similarly with biblical criticism, one might be able to produce an army of Rabbi Joseph Hertzes to answer the arguments of Julius Wellhausen and his intellectual descendents (something that Orthodoxy has not done), but it will not change the fact that there is now an alternative to accepting the Bible as the literal word of God.
+Similarly with biblical criticism, one might be able to produce an army of Rabbi Joseph Hertzes to answer the arguments of Julius Wellhausen and his intellectual descendants (something that Orthodoxy has not done) but it will not change the fact that there is now an alternative to accepting the Bible as the literal word of God.

-In a sense faith is like innocence, once exposed to an alternative and made open to doubt something has been lost even if outward behavior remains the same.
+In a sense, faith is like innocence, once exposed to an alternative and made open to doubt something has been lost even if outward behavior remains the same.
 The child given a decent suit of clothes, a wallet full of cash and left to spend the night on the doorstep of a brothel is going to lose his innocence even if he does hold onto his virtue.
 For this reason, there is a certain logic to the Haredi attempt to hold onto the faith and innocence of their members even if it is futile.

 As I said before, I still see the debate for God as being in favor of God even if by a smaller margin and even if it is more the God of the philosophers and not the God of Abraham.
 The God of Abraham might exist, but to believe in him requires absolute faith.
 The very act of doubting him changes the relationship to one with a philosopher God.
-Similarly with the Bible, it requires absolute faith.
+Similarly, with the Bible, it requires absolute faith.
 The very act of putting it before the bar of critical analysis changes the relationship and, whether you like it or not, it makes you one of the skeptics.

 As a Muppets fan I accept for myself the role of being Judaism's Statler and Waldorf as a mark of honor (Unlike most Ironic Jews, I am theatrical and love the dramatic).
-If I am a heretic so be it.
+If I am a heretic, so be it.
 I still wish to be part of the show.